 • Use of an extensive and rich vocabulary.

-• Ability to write for a wide range of purposes.
+• An ability to write for a wide range of purposes.

-• Ability to use standard English when speaking and writing.
+• An ability to use standard English when speaking and writing.

-• Capability to communicate effectively and have the confidence to do so.
+• The capability to communicate effectively and have the confidence to do so.